top of page

 What does the law say about ventilation cleaning?

-In Finland, several laws and regulations govern the cleaning of ventilation ducts to ensure safe and healthy indoor air, as well as to prevent fire hazards.
-Here’s a look at the key regulations:
+Ventilation duct cleaning in Finland is regulated by several laws and decrees designed to ensure safe and healthy indoor air and prevent fire hazards.
+Here’s an overview of the key regulations:

 Rescue Act (1078/2018, Section 13)

-It is the responsibility of the building owner and operator to ensure that ventilation ducts and equipment are regularly maintained and cleaned to prevent fire hazards.
-This law applies to all buildings and obligates property owners to take care of fire safety within ventilation systems.
+Building owners and operators are responsible for ensuring that ventilation ducts and devices are maintained and cleaned regularly to prevent fire hazards.
+This law applies to all buildings and obligates stakeholders to ensure fire safety in ventilation systems.

 Ministry of Defence Decree (712/2017, Section 63)

-This decree applies to the industrial handling and storage of hazardous chemicals.
-It requires that ventilation ducts associated with chemical handling must be regularly maintained to ensure safety during the storage and handling of chemicals.
+This decree concerns the industrial handling and storage of hazardous chemicals.
+It requires that ventilation ducts involved in chemical handling are regularly maintained to ensure safety during chemical storage and handling.

-This regulation covers all types of ventilation ducts, whether natural (gravity-based) or mechanical.
-The decree specifies cleaning intervals for ventilation ducts:
+This decree applied to all ventilation ducts, whether natural or mechanical.
+It specified cleaning intervals:

-• Annually cleaned ducts: Ventilation ducts in professional kitchens, carpentry workshops, bakeries, and other industrial spaces where flammable substances easily accumulate must be cleaned at least once a year.
+• Annually cleaned ducts: Ventilation ducts in professional kitchens, carpentry shops, bakeries, and other industrial premises where flammable substances accumulate had to be cleaned at least once a year.

-• Ducts cleaned every five years: For example, the ventilation ducts in hospitals, schools, hotels, and restaurants must be cleaned at least every five years.
+• Ducts cleaned every five years: Ventilation ducts in hospitals, schools, hotels, and restaurants had to be cleaned at least every five years.

 The Ministry of Social Affairs and Health regulations